Compute and AI

 Cursor

-Use the following link to directly install the MCP server in Cursor.
+Use the link below to directly install the Sanity MCP server in Cursor.
 Once installed, you'll be prompted to authorize access.
-You can confirm tool availability using the command palette and choosing "Open MCP settings".

 Add to Cursor →